Freedom of Information Requests

 How do I make a written request?

-A request must be made in writing, either by:
+A request must be made in writing by completing the online form:

-Before making a request, please check our Frequently Requested Information page as the information you require may already be available.
+Before submitting your request, please check our Frequently Requested Information page as the information you require may already be available.

 Will I be charged?